hrshwrdhn/ai_cheat/pytorch_1/linear-regression.md

 print(loss)
 ```
 #### step 9 Reset the gradients to zero by invoking the  `.zero_()` method.
 Before proceed, Reset the gradients to zero by invoking the `.zero_()` method.
 We need to do this because PyTorch accumulates gradients.
-Otherwise, the next time we invoke .backward on the loss, the new gradient values are added to the existing gradients, which may lead to unexpected results.
+Otherwise, the next time on invoking `.backward` on the loss, the new gradient values are added to the existing gradients, which may lead to unexpected results.
 ```
 w.grad.zero_()
 b.grad.zero_()